ThomasLuypaert/soundscapeR/README.md

-soundscapeR: visualization and richness estimation of soundscapes
+soundscaper: visualization and richness estimation of soundscapes
 ================
 Thomas Luypaert